drieslab/Giotto/README.md

 #### Required python modules

-This is necessary to run all available analyses.
+These are necessary to run all available analyses, but can be installed automatically.

 Required python modules:
 \- pandas